Georgia Fowler Reveals Her Model Body In A Strapless Bikini For World Oceans Day

-Georgia Fowler proudly showed off her bikini body at the beach in a sizzling new Instagram upload shared in celebration of World Oceans Day on Monday (June 8).
-The New Zealand-born Victoria’s Secret model and TV host showed off her uber-fit and toned frame as she posed at the beach in a light blue bikini while she shared an important message about protecting the world’s oceans.
+Georgia Fowler proudly showed off her bikini body at the beach in a sizzling new Instagram upload shared to celebrate World Oceans Day on Monday, June 8.
+The New Zealand-born Victoria’s Secret model showed off her uber-fit and toned frame as she posed in a light blue bikini while she shared an important message about protecting the world’s oceans.

-The first snap in the multi-photo upload showed the Project Runway New Zealand Season 1 host in a strapless two-piece as she made her way into the seawater.
+The first snap in the multi-photo upload showed the Project Runway New Zealand Season 1 host as she made her way into the seawater.

-The 27-year-old lingerie model — who was recently snapped by paparazzi in a skimpy bright yellow bikini during a trip to Australia’s Bondi Beach with her boyfriend Nathan Dalah — was ankle deep in the ocean and stood with her legs apart as she closed her eyes and gave a kissing face to the camera.
+The 27-year-old model — who was recently snapped by paparazzi in a skimpy bright yellow bikini during a trip to Australia’s Bondi Beach with her boyfriend Nathan Dalah — was ankle-deep in the ocean and stood with her legs apart as she closed her eyes and gave a kissing face to the camera.

 View this post on Instagram